jharwell/libra/README.md

 ## Source Requirements

 - All C++ source files end in `.cpp`, and all C++ header files end in `.hpp`.

 - All C source files end in `.c` and all C header files end in `.h`.

 - All source files for a repository must live under `src/` in the root.

 - All include files for a repository must live under `include/<repo_name>` in the root.

-- All tests (either C or C++) for a project/submodule must live under the `tests/` directory in the root of the project/submodule.
+- All tests (either C or C++) for a project/submodule must live under the `tests/` directory in the root of the project, and should end in `-test.cpp` so it is clear they are not source files.

 - If a C++ file lives under `src/my_module/my_file.cpp` then its corresponding include file is found under `include/<repo_name>/my_module/my_file.hpp` (same idea for C, but with the corresponding extensions).

-- All projects must include THIS repository as a submodule under `cmake/` in the project root, and link a `CmakeLists.txt` in the root of the repository to the `cmake/project.cmake` file in this repository.
+- All projects must include THIS repository as a submodule under `libra/` in the project root, and link a `CmakeLists.txt` in the root of the repository to the `libra/cmake/project.cmake` file in this repository.

 - All projects must include a `project-local.cmake` in the root of the repository containing any project specific bits (i.e. adding subdirectories, what libraries to create, etc.).

 ## Build Modes